nightsprout/shell/README.md

 * Nightsprout "plugins" are located in the appropriate CSS/JS/etc. assets subfolder.
 For CSS, it is in the "shared" subfolder.
 For JS, it is in "angular/nightsprout".
 * Be sure to include JS Nightsprout plugins in the appropriate JS. manifest if you want to use them.
 * Likewise, if you don't need the JS plugin, remove it from the ppropriate JS. manifest.
-* CSS plugins are included inside of main.css.scss - no the CSS manifest file.
+* CSS plugins are included inside of `main.css.scss` - no the CSS manifest file.
-* In terms of JS/Angular, "nsStateMachine" is a property on $rootScope that tracks application front end state.
+* In terms of JS/Angular, `nsStateMachine` is a property on $rootScope that tracks application front end state.
-* Nightsprout Angular plugins are defined on "nsStateMachine".
+* Nightsprout Angular plugins are defined on `nsStateMachine`.
-* Other globally-relevant data, such as "current date" may also be defined on "nsStateMachine".
+* Other globally-relevant data, such as "current date" may also be defined on `nsStateMachine`.

 ### Nightsprout "Shell Project": Guidelines